Dilsv/Interactivelearning/README.md

 The quiz is made up of the following:
 - Two progress items (question & score counts), which remain at the bottom of the quiz beneath the answer boxes.
 - Question, this is dynamically created each time a new question is generated but always remains in the centre of the screen.
-- Answer buttons, these are styled in a simple way to highlight the answer choices.
-The border colour will change on the user answering correctly or incorrectly. ---------------------------
+- Answer buttons, these are styled in a simple way to highlight the answer choices for the user playing the quiz.

 ### End page

-#### *Save score form*
-For the user to save their score to the High Scores page they need to input their username and click save, this is done using a form made up of a text input and submit button.
-On clicking save the user will be directed to the High Scores Page. --------------------

-### High Scores
+### Score Page
-#### *High Scores Leaderboard*
+#### *Amount of correct points scored*
-The High Scores Leaderboard is an `ul` element, it has been styled to remain in the centre of the screen to allow for better responsivity.
-The scores in this list are generated in `highscores.js` using local storage. -----------------------------
+The score point is a `div` element, it has been styled to remain in the centre of the screen to allow for better responsivity.
+The scores in this list are generated in `games.js` using local storage.

 ---
 ## Technologies Used